NIST Awards Over $1.8 Million to Small Businesses Advancing AI, Semiconductors, Additive Manufacturing and More

 - NIST awarded $1.8 million across 18 small businesses under its SBIR program for Phase I R&D projects.

-- Two of 18 awards relate to AI: an antivirus algorithm for generative AI and an AI safety/explainability framework.
+- Two of the 18 awards are AI-focused: an adversarial prompt defence algorithm and an AI safety/explainability framework.

-- Limited direct relevance to APS readers; US small-business funding announcements are low-signal for Australian agencies.
+- Limited direct relevance to APS readers; included as context on US government AI R&D funding patterns.